 Lecanemab (Leqembi) FAQs

 Is lecanemab a cure for Alzheimer's and all other dementia?

 No. Lecanemab is not a cure, but it is the first traditionally approved treatment that addresses the underlying biology of Alzheimer's and changes the course of the disease in a meaningful way for people in the early stages.
 Another treatment, aducanumab (Aduhelm®), has received accelerated approval.

 By slowing progression of the disease when taken in the early stages of Alzheimer's, individuals will have more time to participate in daily life and live independently.

 Who should take this drug?

 The FDA prescribing information specifies that lecanemab is appropriate for people with early Alzheimer's with confirmation of elevated beta-amyloid.
-The treatment was studied in people living with early Alzheimer's dementia and MCI due to Alzheimer's who showed evidence of a buildup of beta-amyloid plaques in the brain.
+The treatment was studied in people living with mild Alzheimer's dementia and MCI due to Alzheimer's who showed evidence of a buildup of beta-amyloid plaques in the brain.
 The therapy has not been tested on people with more advanced stages of Alzheimer's or those without clinical symptoms.